-The Support Coordination Alliance would like to thank OCDD for this meeting to discuss the Support Coordination Agency role in the evaluation of the Home and Community Based Settings Rule.
+The Support Coordination Alliance would like to thanks OCDD for this meeting to discuss the Support Coordination Agency role in the evaluation for the Home and Community Based Settings Rule.
 We want to assist in showing that Louisiana providers are in compliance with the new federal HCBS Setting rules that went into effect March 17, 2014.

-OCDD Public Comments/Questions received during Monthly Provider Calls noted below:
+OCDD Public Comment/Questions received during Monthly Provider Calls noted below:

-July 7, 2016-Monthly Provider Call (page 2) OCDD Provider Call Update 2016)
+July 7, 2016-Monthly Provider Call (page 2) OCDD Provider Call Update 2016

-July 9, 2016 Monthly Provider Call-noted below
+July 9, 2016 Monthly Provider call-noted below: